windelbouwman/ppci/docs/howto/backend.rst

 ++++++++++++++++++++++++

 Most frontends also need some information, but not all about the target architecture.
-For this create architecture info into :class:`ppci.arch.arch_info.ArchInfo`.
+For this create architecture info object using :class:`ppci.arch.arch_info.ArchInfo`.
 This class holds information about basic type sizes, alignment and endianness of the architecture.